 As I described above, the most common way to play Magic is with 2 players, each with a 60-card deck.
 However, there are many ways to generate a 60-card deck, and there are other variants that use 40 cards or 100 cards in a deck.
 What matters more than the number of cards in the deck is which cards are permitted.

 There are a number of different sets of rules, or “formats,” defining which cards are permitted.
-All formats allow no more than 4 of any given card in a deck, except for basic lands (any number permitted).
+Most formats allow no more than 4 of any given card in a deck, except for basic lands (any number permitted).
 In tournament play, there are two categories of deciding which cards are permitted: Constructed and Limited.

 Constructed means that a player can spend as much time and money as they want to figure out what to put into their deck, within certain limits.
 Few kids play an expensive constructed format, but a basic understanding of these formats is needed in order to understand the economics of the game and suggestions later in this article.